Compare my Headshot Portrait work for yourself.

 on his profile picture used on LinkedIn, this CEO of a Geneva and Valais based Fiduciary Accounting firm did post this slightly offbeat, human, funny picture of himself as mailboy.

 Would you hire his Fiduciary with this pic?

 For his company's new website, we worked together to end up several (in my terms) acceptable pictures.
 Showing confidence and friendliness, this corporate headshot photo clearly is a major improvement and shows his role as CEO

 Here you can read his testimonial about experience with Patric Pop Headshot Photographer.

-As PH2PRO Associate Headshot Portrait Photographer, handpicked by my mentor Peter Hurley, the most successful headshot photographer of our time, I recently had the pleasure to shoot Anabel.
+As Associate Headshot Portrait Photographer of the globally operating Headshot Crew, handpicked by my mentor Peter Hurley, the most successful headshot photographer of our time, I recently had the pleasure to shoot Anabel.

 I do enjoy meeting new people and with all of my clients we do work together closely to achieve stunning results.
 And this specific case is no different of the many I have seen: while Anabel is super friendly and the kind of person whose' presence and conversation you will enjoy over a good dinner, she is not at ease in front of the camera.
 Holding back, holding her breath, creating mental stress and physical tightness.

 Here, it was even more visible, as shortly before booking my headshot session, she did see another professional photographer in Geneva.
 And the result from that photosession (shown in the small picture) gave her all the right to be doubtful on a positive result.
 As you can see in that deceiving shoot, she looked stressed, in pain, very unhappy.
 I don't know (and I honestly don't care) who took this crappy picture, but it gave me the opportunity to excel and do better, as well as rebuild my client's confidence in herself.